 On campus, there is always a restaurant, cafeteria or supermarket nearby.
 Watch the video to get a glimpse of the eating facilities.

 Dutch tastes have become increasingly international: rice and pasta dishes are now almost standard fare in most Dutch homes.
 You will find imported tropical food, vegetables and fruits in many shops.
-Tropical ingredients can be found in oriental grocery stores called toko.
+Tropical ingredients can be found in oriental grocery stores called toko and supermarkets also have a small selection.
 Some butchers take religious rituals into consideration (Islamic, Hindu or Jewish) and some sell food products from Turkey, Morocco and Surinam.
 Convenience foods are increasingly available.
 Some of this can be rather unhealthy, but it does save time and it also costs less than eating out.
 Typical Dutch convenience foods are friet or patat (fries), eaten with a meat snack (kroket or frikandel).
 Supermarkets sell instant meals of all sorts and sizes.

-In addition to the popular Chinese-Indonesian and Cantonese restaurants and takeaways, there are many relatively inexpensive grill-rooms, pizzerias and pizza express services, serving Italian pizza, Turkish shoarma (Mediterranean meat sandwich) and various Greek dishes.
+In addition to the popular Chinese-Indonesian and Cantonese restaurants and takeaways, there are many relatively inexpensive grill-rooms, pizzerias, sushi restaurants and pizza express services.
 You might pay anything from € 8 to € 12 for a simple takeaway meal.
-A simple Dutch main dish in an ‘eating pub’ (eetcafé) or bistro will cost approximately € 20, excluding drinks.
+A simple Dutch main dish in an ‘eating pub’ (eetcafé) or bistro will cost approximately € 15, excluding drinks.
 Chinese takeaways are less expensive.